Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: Diffusion MRI through a bird's eye

 \item This brings us to the fundamental challenge of interpreting such time dependencies in terms of the mesoscopic structural complexity.
 Practically, we must figure out which features in the effective $R_2(\r)$, $\Omega(\r)$ and $D(\r)$ remain observable after the voxel-wise averaging as a result of a macroscopic acquisition (cf.\ Section \ref{sec:Dt}).
 This is the overarching task --- and justification --- for the theoretical efforts in our community.

-\item If a measurement is too slow to track the transient processes, we are left (in each non-exchanging tissue compartment) with the $t\to\infty$ {\it macroscopic} Bloch-Torrey equation, i.e. Eq.~(\ref{BT}) with {\it uniform} effective parameters $D(\r) \to \Dinf$, $R_2(\r) \to R_2(t)|_{t\to \infty}$, $\Omega(\r) \to \langle \Omega(\r) \rangle$.
-Its solution becomes trivial --- mono-exponential relaxation and Gaussian diffusion (cf.\ Section \ref{sec:gauss}).
-However, the mesoscopic information is lost, since the signal is indistinguishable from that in a uniform compartment.
-The effective macroscopic parameters are in general quite different from the intrinsic mesoscopic ones; for instance, $\Dinf$ can be notably lower than the intrinsic water or axoplasmic diffusion coefficient.
+\item If a measurement is too slow to track the transient processes, we are left (in each non-exchanging compartment) with the $t\to\infty$ {\it macroscopic} Bloch-Torrey equation, i.e., Eq.~(\ref{BT}) with {\it uniform} effective parameters $D(\r) \to \Dinf$, $R_2(\r) \to R_2(t)|_{t\to \infty}$, $\Omega(\r) \to \langle \Omega(\r) \rangle$.
+Its solution becomes trivial --- mono-exponential relaxation and Gaussian diffusion (cf.\ Section \ref{sec:gauss}); i.e., coarse-graining leads to the {\it universal} $t\to\infty$ dynamics, albeit with nonuniversal macroscopic parameters such as $\Dinf$.
+The mesoscopic information is now lost, as the signal is indistinguishable from that in a uniform medium.
+Effective macroscopic parameters are in general different from the intrinsic mesoscopic ones; for instance, $\Dinf$ can be notably lower than the intrinsic water or axoplasmic diffusion coefficient.

 \end{enumerate}